Change the world as a leader in medicine

 Welcome, entering class of 2023!

-Students meet their classmates on the first day of Orientation.
+Students meet their classmates on the first day of orientation.

 Train here, thrive anywhere

-A WashU education will prepare you to find and follow your passion.
+A WashU Medicine education will prepare you to find and follow your passion.
 Graduates obtain highly competitive residencies nationwide and go on to practice medicine in the location of their choice.

 Dis-O: By students, for students